 In this system, all of the magic in the fictional world is harnessed from the power of light.
-Furthermore, magical users, better known as drafters in Lightbringer terminology, are also limited in the colors of light they can draw power from.
+Furthermore, magical users, better known as drafters in Lightbringer terminology, are also limited in the colors of light from which they can draw power.

-The set of hard and fast rules that regulate the light drafting magic system guide how every magical element is created and utilized throughout the novel.
+The set of hard and fast rules regulating the light drafting magic system guide how every magical element is created and utilized throughout the novel.

 *If you want to read more about this cutting-edge magic system, check out my review of the Lightbringer series by Brent weeks here!